sverx/devkitSMS/assets2banks/README.md

 ```
 This will discard the first 16 elements from the array of values imported from _mapdata.csv_.

+### asset attributes processing order

+Each asset is processed as required following the instructions in the config file with these caveats:
+- before importing any data, :format, :text, :ignore and :alias attributes, if present, are considered.
+- data is then imported. :segment attributes, when present, are processed in the order they appear in the config file.
+- unwanted data is discarded, so :discard attributes, if present, are processed next.
+- data is possibly manipulated, so :overwrite, :modify and :replace attributes are processed in the order they appear in the config file.
+- leading and trailing data is finally added, so :header and :append attributes, if present, are processed last.

 ### short but complete example of all the features

 Here's an example of a short (but feature complete) configuration file: